hariby/amazon-braket-workshop-cdk/README.md

 ```

 ###### Deploying all the stacks including Braket Notebooks in 3 AWS Regions
+Before deploying the Notebook Stack, please make sure you have enough limit for Amazon SageMaker Notebook Instances of `ml.t3.medium`.
+You can submit a service limit increase to AWS Support from [here](https://console.aws.amazon.com/support/home#/case/create).
 ```
 cdk deploy --all \
     --context num_users=30 \